westwind2013/self-driving-fun/p2_advanced_lane_line_finding/README.md

 * A more systematic and atuomatic way is needed for better parameter setting

-* Varying strategies are needed for various road situation, like strong lights, blurred lines, and sharp turns.
-Like high-order polynomial fitting might help for sharp turns.
-Better pixel selection in S channel of HSL color space might be needed for strong/weak light condition.
+* Varying strategies are needed for various road situation, like strong/weak lights, blurred lines, and sharp turns.
+High-order polynomial fitting might help for sharp turns.
+RGB channel based channel selection should only be used on good-condition roads (bright yellow/white lanes), while it should be avoided in situations like strong/weak light condition.
+S-channel in HSL color space is instead persistently good.